 - For Territorial instruments like CLLD, PO5, SPF, managing public funds across borders is a complicated administrative task, which places a heavy burden on stakeholders.
 The programme's budget is often insufficient to meet the identified needs, and state aid regulations are difficult for local actors to understand.
 Geographical and infrastructure bottlenecks further complicate these issues. - The timeline for the implementation of PO5 in areas without existing LEADER, LAG or CLLD instruments needs to be considered.
-Specific measures (for example, CLLD process) require a different approach which might lead to slower absorption of funds during the start of the programming period.
+Specific measures (for example, CLLD process) require a different approach, which might lead to slower absorption of funds during the start of the programming period.
 Therefore, a greater flexibility in applying decommitment rules during the first two implementation years might be beneficial.
-More support to build and maintain momentum for cooperation is needed, especially if PO5 becomes more widely utilised in future periods, building on the knowledge gained in this period. - Steps to implement or build the ITS before the start of programming would be useful.
+More support to build and maintain

+- momentum for cooperation is needed, especially if PO5 becomes more widely utilised in future periods, building on the knowledge gained in this period. - Steps to implement or build the ITS before the start of programming would be useful.
 Adopting key aspects of definitions either in the programme document, or the orientation paper that informed the programme, could give a better starting point to support the orientation of new stakeholders.
-It would be great to use the same terminology for example for the Strategy Implementing body (to steer the process) and the Decision Board. - Similarly, bringing actors together earlier, to start building a cooperation culture, and concept of the strategy and to be able to start implementation could help tackle this key challenge - It is important to point out that due to lack of ownership the strategies are often not sustainable.
-It is therefore key to focus on clear leadership with proper coordination, when establishing ITS or CLLD.

-- There is a need for more investment in capacity building of local and regional stakeholders.
-Programmes could look at existing LEADER or LAG close to the border that can potentially be setup to collaborate across borders.
+It would be great to use the same terminology for example for the Strategy Implementing body (to steer the process) and the Decision Board. - Similarly, bringing actors together earlier, to start building a cooperation culture, and concept of the strategy and to be able to start implementation could help tackle this key challenge - It is important to point out that due to lack of ownership, the strategies are often not sustainable.
+It is, therefore, key to focus on clear leadership with proper coordination, when establishing ITS or CLLD. - Programmes could look at existing LEADER or LAG close to the border that can potentially be setup to collaborate across borders.
 Strategy bodies require more resources, time, and training to effectively address the wide range of topics associated with territorial development.
 Ensuring that these groups can continue to function after funding ends is a challenge, as is managing the complexity of communication and decision-making processes, which often suffer from inefficiency and the potential for conflicts of interest.
-It is generally encouraged to use ISO1 to prepare strategies for the future period. - Besides empowering local stakeholders, it is important to build up the capacity of the administrative bodies of the programme such as the JS/MA, monitoring committees/strategy boards to guide the projects in the right direction but also to know what territorial instruments are out there and what are the differences and benefits for applying them. - To ensure the long-term success of PO5 and ITS, it is important that projects contribute to the priorities set out in the strategies, being MRS, SBS, ITS or other.
-Projects (if not guided carefully) could lack strategic direction. - Failing to effectively define the territory for PO5, making it too large and incoherent, or too small for effective implementation is a huge risk to the approach. - Expanding the territorial approach to include cooperation areas such as sea basins, macroregions and other cooperation areas would enable Interreg to address shared regional needs more effectively, allowing for a cohesive focus on maritime and macro-regional functional areas within the broader territorial strategy.
-TN programmes are instrumental to implement these cooperation formats and link initiatives to them. - In larger programme areas, tailored approaches could address specific challenges outside the formal scope of Interreg and broader cohesion policy objectives.
+It is generally encouraged to use ISO1 to prepare strategies for future periods. - Besides empowering local stakeholders, it is important to build up the capacity of the administrative bodies of the programme such as the JS/MA, monitoring committees/strategy boards to guide the projects in the right direction.
+It is also important to know what territorial instruments are out there and what are the differences and benefits for applying them. - To ensure the long-term success of PO5 and ITS, it is important that projects contribute to the priorities set out in the strategies, being MRS, SBS, ITS or other.
+Projects (if not guided carefully) could lack strategic direction. - Failing to effectively define the territory for PO5, making it too large and incoherent, or too small for effective implementation, is a huge risk to the approach. - Expanding the territorial approach to include cooperation areas such as sea basins, macro-regions, and other cooperation areas would enable Interreg to address shared regional needs more effectively.
+This would allow for a cohesive focus on maritime cooperation and macro-regional functional areas within the broader territorial strategy.
+TN programmes are instrumental in implementing these cooperation formats and linking initiatives to them. - In larger programme areas, tailored approaches could address specific challenges outside the formal scope of Interreg and broader cohesion policy objectives.
 For example, regions bordering Russia and Belarus face unique issues following disruptions in cross-border cooperation.
-A territorial approach could provide essential support by addressing challenges stemming from the reduced cooperation along these borders.
+A